git-town/git-town/docs/DEVELOPMENT.md

 to `When I run "git-town append new -v"`.
 Also add the tags `@debug @this` to see the CLI output on the console.

-To get a quick glance of which status the repo is at any point in time, insert the step `And display "<command_>"` running whatever command you want to execute in the Git repo under test.
+To get a quick glance of which status the repo is toRefId any point in time, insert the step `And display "<command_>"` running whatever command you want to execute in the Git repo under test.
 Example: `And display "git status"`.